 Being a digital only bank, Starling has no physical branches.

-It’s a free service and you even withdraw cash here too.
+It’s a free service for personal account holders and you can even withdraw cash here, too (as well as the usual ATMs).
 Nice.

 See your receipts with Starling & Flux